KetrinDorofeeva/ketrindorofeeva/README.md

 ## :raising_hand: Welcome

 ## :grinning: About Me
 :v: My name is Katya, I am 21 years old.
-I'm a web developer.
+I do web development.
 I am determined to improve my skills as well as to learn new technologies, want to do what I love in an interesting and promising company.

 :mortar_board: I have a secondary vocational education, graduated from the College of Information Technology with honors.
 I rate myself as a punctual, responsible and executive specialist.